criipto/samples/Bank/Fable/DEVELOPMENT.md

 ```bash
 npm start
 ```

-This will start the development server after compiling the project, once it is finished, navigate to http://localhost:8080 to view the application .
+This will start the development server after compiling the project, once it has finished, navigate to http://localhost:8080 to view the application .

 To build the application and make ready for production:
 ```
 npm run build
 ```

 This command builds the application and puts the generated files into the `dist` directory (can be overwritten in webpack.config.js or using an env var called `WEBPACK_OUT_DIR`).